Is PA school hard?

-I spent many long nights pondering my decision to attend PA school.
-The tests were extremely challenging and the breadth of material at times overwhelming.
+This led to many long nights, pondering my decision to attend PA school.
+The tests were extremely challenging, and the breadth of material was, at times, overwhelming.

 Beyond The Classroom

-Once you get to clinical’s life can either be a joy or hell on earth.
-Example: I had the wonderful chance to study under the esteemed tutelage of Dr. Dick during my surgery rotation.
+Here is an example: I had the chance to study under the esteemed tutelage of Dr. Dick during my surgery rotation.
 He did everything in his power to live up to his name.
 His pet peeve was a shaky hand on the endoscopy camera (a task often given to students).
-One of my classmates passed out with said camera in hand in a last ditch attempt to remove any shaking in her knees.
-Nothing like waking up on the ground of an operating room with a man by the name of Dr. Dick cussing you up a storm!
+One of my classmates passed out with said camera in hand in a last-ditch attempt to remove any shaking in her knees.
+Nothing like waking up on the ground of an operating room with a man by the name of Dr. Dick cursing you up a storm!

 - Residents could be kind and supportive or slave drivers.